tech-tonio-ai/active-directory-admin-and-user-mngmnt/README.md

 - You can now log into Client-1 as a normal, non-administrative user now.
 - Normally, you’d want to do this with Group Policy that allows you to change MANY systems at once (maybe a future lab).

-## Create a bunch of additional users and attempt to log into Client-1 with one of the users
+## Create a list of additional users and attempt to log into Client-1 with one of the users
 - Login to DC-1 as `jane_admin`.
 - Open PowerShell ISE as an administrator.
-- Create a new file and paste the contents of the script into it.
+- Create a new file and paste the contents of the [script](https://github.com/joshmadakor1/AD_PS/blob/master/Generate-Names-Create-Users.ps1) into it.
 - Run the script and observe the accounts being created.
 - When finished, open ADUC and observe the accounts in the appropriate OU (_EMPLOYEES).
 - Attempt to log into Client-1 with one of the accounts (take note of the password in the script).